aweis89/ai-terminals.nvim/README.md

 This plugin **seamlessly integrates any command-line (CLI) AI coding agents** into Neovim.
-It provides a unified workflow for interacting with AI assistants directly within your editor, reducing the need for specific, dedicated AI plugins for each tool.
+It provides a unified workflow for interacting with AI assistants directly within your editor, enabling seamless integration of terminal AI agents.

-Note: Backend defaults — when Neovim runs inside tmux, the tmux backend is used by default; otherwise the Snacks backend is used.

 ## ⚡ Quick Start